yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 #### vLLM

 SGLang uses many vLLM kernels, but vLLM 's Fused Moe was initially contributed by SGLang team.
-Hencey they deploy the same approach.
+Hence they deploy the same approach.

 #### CK